evomassiny/rlox/heap/README.md

 # Heap
-This crate loosely follows the implemenation of the "Immix" garbage collector, a "mark and compact" GC.
+This crate loosely follows the implementation of the "Immix" garbage collector, a "mark and compact" GC.

 Here is how it works: